 Our client was in a position where they were overspending on their above rail asset maintenance.
-Maintenance was occurring on a fix time basis and standard criteria adopted for each asset that did not incorporate any condition monitoring information.
+Maintenance was occurring on a fixed time basis and standard criteria were adopted for each asset that did not incorporate any condition monitoring information.
 Asset availability was being reduced due to the downtime associated with executing scheduled maintenance.
 Asset duty had decreased however the maintenance regime and maintenance practices had not been altered to reflect this.

 Bluefield believes that knowing the assets condition, duty, current and future operating conditions is critical when reviewing an asset’s maintenance regime and practices.
 We believe this when combined with good preventative maintenance practices, allows for a tailor-made maintenance regime to achieve maximum asset value.
-We reviewed each asset, taking this approach, and worked with the client to risk assess the implications of any changes we made to maximise asset value.
+We reviewed each asset, taking this approach, and worked with the client to risk assess the implications of any changes were made to maximise asset value.

 We mitigated any risks to the client's operation of any changes by maintaining and improving their preventative maintenance practices.
 We used the information captured from frontline preventative maintenance, as a baseline for changes to the maintenance regime and made changes by working with maintenance staff to utilise their hands-on knowledge and experience.

-Through Bluefield’s back to basics approach where we take the time to understand both the asset and how it is utilised by our client, allowed us to make significant changes to the maintenance regime that ensured maximum asset value through both improved availability and reduced maintenance spending.
+Bluefield’s back to basics approach where we take the time to understand both the asset and how it is utilised by our client, allowed us to make significant changes to the maintenance regime that ensured maximum asset value through both improved availability and reduced maintenance spending.

 We reduced the quantity and scope of the major maintenance activities to better reflect the assets condition while ensuring preventative maintenance and inspections remained in place.
 This maintenance spend, original and revised, is represented graphically as follows: